 I know I have shared with you before the importance of not blinking when you are a parent, but I myself have made this mistake yet again.
-I blinked and now the boy who made me a Mom over 15 years ago is in his sophomore year of high school and has also entered the teenage dating stage.
+I blinked and now the boy who made me a Mom over 16 years ago is in his junior year of high school and has also entered the teenage dating stage.

-Now that we have a few “dates” under our belt, I think I am ready to share my thoughts on how to prepare for the teenage dating stage.
+Now that we have a few “dates” under our belt, I think I am ready to share my thoughts on the teen dating stage.

 What is a good age for a teenager to date?